I specialise in calm, force free training for

 Clipping.
 Some horses have a fear of being clipped.
 I train your horse to willingly accept the noise, vibration and feel of being clipped.

 Starting young horses.
-I have space to take horses in for backing during the spring and summer months.
-Alternatively I am willing to come out to your premises on a regular basis to prepare your horse for their first rider.
+Alternatively I can come out to your premises on a regular basis to prepare your horse for their first rider.
 A safe and suitable good footing area must be available to work in.

 I work together with my rider Alex who is fantastic with youngsters and remedial horses, she is calm and patient and has a natural feel and understanding of young horses and we work well together.
 I concentrate on all the ground work preparation and work with Alex through the early stages of your horse being backed after which she continues developing the horse according to the owners wishes.
 Alex is also available independently to exercise or school horses and can be contacted through me at this site.